 All members of school staff are instructed in the action to be taken should a fire break out.
 A fire evacuation layout is on display in every room.
 Fire evacuation drills take place once per term and are formally recorded.
-The Fire Risk Assessment was formally reviewed in October 2018 and recommendations were acted upon.
+The Fire Risk Assessment is formally reviewed annually and all recommendations are acted upon.
 All members of SLT and the Site Manager are fire wardens.